 Last month, the Ocean County Freeholders drafted a resolution to ban the sale and legalization of cannabis in the county.
-Although the resolution carries no legal weight, the entirely Republican committee was unanimous in their support for the resolution.
+Although the resolution carries no legal weight, the entirely Republican board was unanimous in their support for the resolution.
 It was also reported that one of the freeholders, Gerry Little, stated that “cannabis is more dangerous than cocaine.”

 In response to this action, on Wednesday afternoon cannabis advocates attended the freeholders’ regularly scheduled county meeting.
 Ed “Lefty” Grimes, a resident of East Hanover, addressed the freeholders, “The drug war was created by racists to fill an agenda…for special interests to keep hemp out of American farms and cannabis out of the pharma industry…FDR was in a wheelchair all those years and know one new it.
 Imagine how strong the propaganda was.”